-- 'art per cat' is the average number of articles assigned per category, computed as art→cat / cat; - 'cat→cat' is the number of assignments of a category as parent of another category; - 'cat per cat' is the average number of parent categories per category, computed as cat→cat / cat.
+- 'Wikipedia' specifies for which language the statistics are computed; - 'art' is the number of content pages (articles); - 'cat' is the number of category pages; - 'art→cat' is the number of assignments of a category as parent of an article; - 'cat per art' is the average number of category assignments per article, computed as art→cat / art; - 'art per cat' is the average number of articles assigned per category, computed as art→cat / cat; - 'cat→cat' is the number of assignments of a category as parent of another category; - 'cat per cat' is the average number of parent categories per category, computed as cat→cat / cat.

 As you can see, there is a great variety of categorization practices across languages.
 Polish uses a huge number of categories (relative to articles) and assignments.
-Dutch has a very small number of categories, and their application is not very disriminative ('art per cat' is very high).
+Dutch has a very small number of categories, and their application is not very discriminative ('art per cat' is very high).